maximtrp/scikit-posthocs/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Dataset**
+Please provide a link to the dataset you get the bug with.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'